-Our Affiliated Project: The Dandora Community Centre in Nairobi, Kenya
+Our Affiliated Site: The Dandora Community Centre in Nairobi, Kenya

 Located in the Great Lakes region of eastern Africa, Kenya is known for its fertile highlands, grassy savannahs, wildlife and its namesake peak, Mt.
 Kenya.
 Its economy relies heavily upon agriculture and tourism.
 Kenya is also a cradle of civilization, rich in cultural heritage and diversity.
 The nation’s wealth of natural beauty, resources, and culture, however, belie the poverty in which most of its residents live.
 Tragically, destitution and weak government institutions permit frequent violations of human rights.
 Kenya is also plagued by a severe shortage of healthcare workers, which contributes to lower life expectancies, high infant mortality rates and widespread preventable disease.
 The sprawling nation’s capital is no exception to these maladies.
 Plagued by extreme poverty, disease and crime, Nairobi is home to thousands of children suffering from malnutrition, abuse and neglect.